ctrlh/hackerspace-improvement-proposals/README.md

 ## Contributing

-We encourage members of the PDX Hackerspace and the wider community to contribute to this repository by submitting new HIPs or participating in the review process.
+We encourage members of PDX Hackerspace and the wider community to contribute to this repository by submitting new HIPs or participating in the review process.
 To submit a new HIP, please follow these steps:

 1. Review existing HIPs in the `HIPs` folder and the `HIPs-by-number.md` index to ensure your proposal is not a duplicate.
 2. Create a fork of this repository and clone it to your local machine.
 3. Create a new branch for your proposal, e.g., `hip-<number>-proposal`.
 4. Copy the `hip-template.md` file in the `HIPs` folder, and rename it using the new HIP number.
 5. Edit the new HIP file, filling in the necessary information for your proposal.
-6. Stage and commit the changes, then push the new
+6. Stage and commit the changes, then push the new branch to your forked repository.
+7. Create a pull request for your branch, providing a clear and concise description of your HIP.
+8. Engage in the review process, addressing feedback and making updates to your HIP as necessary.
+Be responsive to community input and collaborate with others to refine your proposal.

+## License

+This repository and its contents are licensed under the MIT License.
+By contributing to this repository, you agree to license your contributions under the same license.
+For more information, please see the [LICENSE](LICENSE) file in this repository.